jasonjchuangtw/Xamarin-Forms-Learning-Notes/day-5-data-binding.md

+物件主要分兩個：source跟target，

-> Data bindings connect properties of two objects, called the_source_and the_target_.
+> Data bindings connect properties of two objects, called the_source\_and the\_target_.
 In code, two steps are required: The`BindingContext`property of the target object must be set to the source object, and the`SetBinding`method \(often used in conjunction with the`Binding`class\) must be called on the target object to bind a property of that object to a property of the source object.
 >
 > The target property must be a bindable property, which means that the target object must derive from`BindableObject`.
 The online Xamarin.Forms documentation indicates which properties are bindable properties.
 >